 I am definitely not a doctor so you should research Malaria on your own to determine any issues that might relate to you and your family.

-3. Watch for hidden government fees and taxes
+3. Watch for hidden government fees and taxes for an affordable African safari

 In 2016, Tanzania imposed an 18% VAT on all tourist related activities.
 This has put Tanzania into one of the most expensive places to do a safari.
 It does not look like Kenya or South Africa have done anything similar or already had anything like that in place.
 However, when it is time to book your budget African safari, this should be something that you explore.
-Saving 18% by simply doing a safari in Kenya versus its neighbour, Tanzania is an easy way to save money for a budget African safari.
+Saving 18% by simply doing a safari in Kenya versus its neighbour, Tanzania is an easy way to save money for an affordable African safari.

 4. Go to national parks for a budget African safari